$L_{\infty}$-Kuranishi spaces and the moduli space of pseudoholomorphic disks: Introduction

-For the moduli example to work, we must impose a condition on the closed 2-form such that its kernel forms a Whitney stratification with a system of tubular neighborhoods that are mutually compatible.
-Consequently, the 2-form locally gives rise to a regular foliation on the base from which we construct both a presymplectic neighborhood and an $L_{\infty}[1]$-algebra.
-We may be able to eliminate this condition either by proving a genericity statement (cf. \cite[Section 6]{KO}) or by building a method that accomplishes the same task using irregular foliation (possibly by some derived geometry), which we intend to explore in future work.
+We close the introduction by making a remark on Condition \ref{condusi1}.
+In fact, \cite[Corollary 6.2]{KO} proves that there exists a residual subset of such closed two-forms.
+We conjecture that the same can be achieved by a generic choice of almost complex structure $J$.
+For a more general statement, we may be able to eliminate this condition either by proving this conjecture or by developing a method that accomplishes the same task using a general foliation that is not necessarily regular (possibly via some derived geometry), which we intend to explore in future work.

+We outline the contents of this paper.
+In Section 2, we briefly review $L_{\infty}$-Kuranishi spaces from \cite{Kim1}.
+Section 3 recalls the notion of the moduli space of pseudoholomorphic disks, following \cite{FOOO1} and \cite{FOOO2}, and equips its chart with the structure of an $L_{\infty}$-Kuranishi chart.
+In Section 4, we construct coordinate changes between two charts to obtain Kuranishi atlases and spaces.
+Section 5 concerns examples of morphisms of the moduli space: the evaluation and forgetful morphisms.
+We show that these naturally extend their classical analogues.
+For the sake of completeness, the appendices revisit the notion of $L_{\infty}[1]$-algebras and their higher homotopy theory, together with a more detailed description of the structures placed on neighborhoods of the zero locus.
+Moreover, we mention statements on $L_{\infty}[1]$-algebras arising from $V$-algebras.
+Finally, we explain the rather technical definitions of equivalence relations of charts and pre-morphisms, which are needed in the definition of $L_{\infty}$-Kuranishi spaces.